key4hep/k4geo/detector/calorimeter/README.md

 ### o1_v01
 This folder containes the subdetectors (endcap + barrel) to make a full 4-pi fiber dual-readout calorimeter exploiting the INFN capillary-tubes technology.
 Each trapezoidal tower is constructed with brass capillary-tubes housing optical fibers (Cherenkov and scintillating).
 Endcap and barrel calorimeters are implemented ad separate subdetectors.

+## Segmented Crystal ECAL (SCEPCal)

+### o1_v01
+Introduced the segmented crystal ECAL with timing layer.
+The main crystals in the segmented layer can be configured in towers with varying front/rear granularities, see https://github.com/wonyongc/SCEPCal for images.
+The main layer is pseudo-projective with a controllable pointing offset from the IP.
+The timing layer is pure-projective.
+The main layer of segmented crystals and timing layer are implemented as separate subdetectors.